[LUM#1] Knowledge put to the test of doubt

 A cacophony in which authorized opinions sometimes culminate: those of the "experts".
 Voices that help to forge our most ineradicable convictions.
 The very ones we should sometimes be wary of ...
 "An expert presented as such is not always so.
 They may also be outside their field of expertise, influenced by a vested interest, express a personal opinion... or even be wrong!"

-The first thing to do?
+First reflex?
 Doubt, of course: the first step on the road to critical thinking.
-To exercise it fully, however, we need to "look for contradictory statements, but also apply simple methods: identify the underlying issues, assess the quality of sources, the strength of arguments presented, methodological rigor, the degree of expertise of the speaker..." sums up Guillemette Reviron, a doctorate in mathematics and co-founder of the Cortecs collective.
+To exercise it fully, however, we need to "look for contradictory statements, but also apply simple methods: identify the underlying issues, assess the quality of sources, the strength of arguments presented, methodological rigor, the degree of expertise of the speaker..." summarizes Guillemette Reviron, a doctorate in mathematics and co-founder of the Cortecs collective.

 Democratic issues

-Founded in 2010 in university circles in Grenoble, Montpellier and Marseille, this "collective for teaching and research in critical thinking and science" offers courses, presentations and freely accessible teaching resources.
+Founded in 2010 in university circles in Grenoble, Montpellier and Marseille, this "collective for teaching and research in critical thinking and science" offers courses, presentations and free access to educational resources.
 The idea is to enable everyone, as far as possible, to make informed choices.
-And a special feature: "In our courses, we always discuss simple, stimulating subjects that don't provoke emotional reactions, before moving on to more complex issues", explains Caroline Roullier; a doctor in biology and member of the collective, she lectures insecondary schools and trains teachers.
+Caroline Roullier, a doctor in biology and member of the collective, explains: "In our courses, we always raise simple, stimulating subjects that elicit few emotional reactions, before moving on to more complex questions."

 According to the Cortecs collective, the very functioning of our democracy is at stake.
-"Justified or not, our convictions help shape the world we live in.
+"Justified or not, our convictions help to shape the world in which we live.
 They underpin our collective decisions, as well as those of our elected representatives".
 Knowledge: a power issue that citizens must no longer leave in the hands of experts, explains Guillemette Reviron.
 "Today, everyone is overwhelmed by increasingly complex issues.
 Understanding them better is a good start to taking your place in the decision-making process".